TACC/Lmod/docs/source/090_configuring_lmod.rst

   [yes/no, default: yes, --with-availExtensions] Display package extensions when doing "module avail".

-**LMOD_CACHED_LOADS**:
+**LMOD_BASH_INITIALIZE**:
-  [yes/no, default:no, --with-cachedLoads] If "yes" then Lmod will use the spider cache to load modulefiles and produce a terse avail instead of walking all the directories in MODULEPATH as long as LMOD_IGNORE_CACHE is not set.
+  [yes/no, default:yes, --with-bashInitialize] If "yes" then Lmod will disable file globbing when eval'ing the output from Lmod.

 **LMOD_CASE_INDEPENDENT_SORTING**:
   [yes/no, default: no, --with-caseIndependentSorting] Make avail and